ccny-physics-sims/ccny-physics-sims.github.io/quick-tips.md

 ---
 layout: page
-title: About
+title: Tips
-permalink: /about/
+permalink: /quick-tips/
-navigation_weight: 1
+navigation_weight: 2
 ---

 Welcome to the Science Sims at CCNY.
 We build modern simulations to illustrate scientific principles.